onatm/croon/README.md

 ### Choosing Rust

 As a software engineer, I didn't have any chance to use parsers or parser combinators during my career.
-However, since I started playing with rust in my free time, I implemented parsers 80% of the projects that I finished.
+However, since I started playing with rust, I found myself implementing parsers for the most of the projects that I delivered.
 I find rust really comfortable to build parsers because of the ergonomics it provides with enums (union type functionality but in the form of algebraic data type), powerful pattern matching and absence of `null`.